 We recommend using a computer web browser or Hang Seng Mobile App to log on for enhanced security.
 Please visit "Security Information Centre" for more security tips.

-A collective investment scheme approved by the Mandatory Provident Fund Schemes Authority (MPFA) according to the MPF Ordinance for investment by registered schemes.
+A collective investment schemes approved by the Mandatory Provident Fund Schemes Authority (MPFA) pursuant to the MPF Ordinance for investment by registered schemes.
 Such registration or approval does not imply official recommendation.

 Payments made to an employee relating to an earlier period arising from a salary adjustment or a time lag for ascertaining the payment amount.